Innovailable/calling-signaling/README.md

   * requests receive an answer or an error message from the server
   * async handling using transaction ids
 * modularized
-  * each function is implemented in seperate module
+  * each feature (rooms, invitations, ...) is implemented in seperate module
   * as few dependencies as possible
   * easily extendable
   * feature set can be adapted to use case

-It was developed to work with `rtc-lib`.
+## How to use?

+### Standalone with npm

+Install with

+  npm install -g calling-signaling

+And run with

+  calling-signaling

+### Standalone from git

+Install the dependencies with

+  npm install

+and run the server with

+  coffee src/main.coffee

+### As library

+To integrate the library into you node project install with

+  npm install calling-signaling

+And require in your source files

+  var calling = require('calling-signaling')
+  new calling.CallingWebsocketServer(8080, "0.0.0.0")

+You can also create servers with custom transports, custom feature sets and integrate your own modules.
+See `calling_server.coffee` to find out how to write your own server.